 When people think about hitting ‘pause,’ it typically means they think of stopping altogether.
-Not just pausing to reflect on why sobriety is a powerful recovery tool, but how to stop doing what they are doing altogether in favor of a different way of life.
+Not just pausing to reflect on why sobriety is a powerful substance abuse recovery tool, but how to stop doing what they are doing altogether in favor of a different way of life.
 While there are bigger pauses in life, there is also an element of hitting pause on the small moments.
 The thoughts, the triggers, the cravings, and everything in between the margins that can cause recovery to feel more difficult than it needs to.
 Pausing is a choice to live with intention in recovery and find purpose and meaning in reflection.
 Find out why it is so important and how to incorporate this into daily life.

 Recovery is an inner journey that has outward expression.
 In other words, change the mind and the body will follow.
 Many people struggle to realize how the inner thought world can change so much about the outer behavior.
 The longer a person battles within their own mind, the harder it is to change what is needed to live a bolder life on the journey of recovery.
 Since recovery is a journey, not a destination, daily reflection is key to the experience of transformation.
 It is sort of like taking window cleaner to the soul and removing all the dust, dirt, and grime that accumulates simply by sitting, noticing, and paying attention.